TheBB/SISO/README.rst

   pip install --user .

-CICO requires Python 3.
+SISO requires Python 3.
 It is possible that, on your system, *pip* refers to Python 2.
 In this case, do::

-  pip3 install --user CICO
+  pip3 install --user SISO

 or::